nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Delete feature

 #### Proposed Implementation
-PHU allows user to delete multiple internships in one command.
+PHU allows users to delete multiple internships in one command.
 The proposed delete mechanism involves keeping track of the positions of `Internship` to be deleted, which is implemented by using `Indexes` class, and deleting all the corresponding internships.

 The following sequence diagram shows how the delete command works.